PaulCMatthews/Music/README.md

 Lascia Ch'io Pianga: another famous Handel aria, from the opera Rinaldo.

 If my complaints: Song by John Dowland, from his First Booke of Songes, 1597.
-One version uses the lutel tablature as the basis for the piano part.
+One version uses the lute tablature as the basis for the piano part.
-The other, if-my-complaints_SATB.ly, uses the voice parts.
+The other, if-my-complaints_SATB.ly, uses the voice parts to create the piano part.